PX4/PX4-user_guide/en/config_rover/ackermann.md

 1. [RO_DECEL_LIM](#RO_DECEL_LIM) [m/s^2] and [RO_JERK_LIM](#RO_JERK_LIM) [m/s^3] are used to calculate a speed trajectory such that the rover reaches the next waypoint with the correct [cornering speed](#cornering-speed).

    ::: tip
-   Plan a mission for the rover to drive a square and observe how it slows down when approaching a waypoint.
+   Plan a mission for the rover to drive a square and observe how it slows down when approaching a waypoint:

-   If the rover decelerates too quickly decrease the [RO_DECEL_LIM](#RO_DECEL_LIM) parameter, if it starts slowing down too early increase the parameter.
+   - If the rover decelerates too quickly decrease the [RO_DECEL_LIM](#RO_DECEL_LIM) parameter, if it starts slowing down too early increase the parameter.
-   If you observe a jerking motion as the rover slows down, decrease the [RO_JERK_LIM](#RO_JERK_LIM) parameter otherwise increase it as much as possible as it can interfere with the tuning of [RO_DECEL_LIM](#RO_DECEL_LIM).
+   - If you observe a jerking motion as the rover slows down, decrease the [RO_JERK_LIM](#RO_JERK_LIM) parameter otherwise increase it as much as possible as it can interfere with the tuning of [RO_DECEL_LIM](#RO_DECEL_LIM).

    These two parameters have to be tuned as a pair, repeat until you are satisfied with the behaviour.
    :::